 - The size of your yard.
 Each invisible fence system has a different coverage range.
 If you’re looking to fence in a very small or a very large space, you’ll definitely want to pay attention to the product details.

 - The potential work required to install an electric dog fence.
 Each invisible fence has a different amount of setup required.
 The most labor-intensive is definitely any kind of in-ground dog fence where you have to bury wires.
 If you choose to hire someone to do this for you, it’ll add to the overall cost.

-- If you want the electric dog fence system, you can purchase to serve other purposes.
-Wireless fences are potentially portable for travel or camping with your pup.
+- If you want the electric dog fence, you can purchase it to serve other purposes.
+Wireless dog fences are potentially portable for travel or camping with your pup.
 The Halo collar includes a dog activity tracker for monitoring your fur baby’s health.